SomeAspy/aspy.dev/.github/README.md

 ### Modern Standards

 One of my goals for the site is to continually use the latest features, for example, WebP, and AVIF or JPEG XL when support is finalized.
-This website entirely does not support Internet Explorer, for these reasons.
+This website will make no efforts to support Internet Explorer, for these reasons.
+IE support is entirely coincidental.

+~~I develop this website with Chrome Canary in mind, and also test for Firefox Nightly with lower priority.
+This is simply due to the market share for the browsers.~~
+I now build this with Firefox mainly.
+This is due to Google Chrome's funny ManifestV3 (See https://www.eff.org/deeplinks/2021/12/chrome-users-beware-manifest-v3-deceitful-and-threatening for a not-so-short summary)
+Edge and Chrome will almost never be tested outside of fringe cases.

 ### Technical Perfectionism